equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-build-secrets.md

 * The sub-pipeline task overview page shows a table with a list of this task's steps - in this example it is one step "show-secrets", the step status and log.
   ![Sub-pipeline task steps](./example-pipeline-with-secrets-task-step.jpg "Sub-pipeline steps")

-* The log shows environment variables and file contents of the step container (output depend on the entered build secret contents):
+* The log shows environment variables and file contents of the step container (output depends on the entered build secret contents):
 ```bash
 --- Print environment variables, with names containing 'DB_'
 BUILD_SECRET_DB_USER=TestUser17